• Menu

 The hike to the falls is a 1/2 mile uphill trek on a dirt, rock path.
 When you reach the top you’ll be required to cross the stream twice or so in order to see the falls.

-To really see the waterfall, you’ll need to step over the creek on wet rocks.
+To best see the waterfall, you’ll need to step over the creek on wet rocks.
 Wear good shoes and remember your camera.
-From the parking area, it’s about a 20 minute hike to the falls.
+From the parking area, it’s about a 20-minute hike to the falls.

 The waterfall is sheltered in its own grotto, so you have to climb in a bit to soak it best in.
 Like most waterfalls, it’s best visited in spring in May or June, while it’s raging the most.